 Lopatin feels a certain attitude of deracination towards everything (a term of praise for a postmodern philosopher).
 It is very common in the vaporwave genre to express feelings of consumer nihilism.
 And often this flirtation with so-called cutting-edge postmodern philosophy makes everything more pretentious.

 Another important release to come out of the vaporwave canon was Mactintosh Plus’s Floral Shoppe.
-Its iconic album art, featuring that Greek bust, has became staple for all jokes about vaporwave.
+Its iconic album art, featuring that Greek bust, has become staple for all jokes about vaporwave.
 It was also the primary influence on the emergence of fashwave.

 However, the album’s creator goes by the name “Ramona Andra Xavier,” a non-cisgendered person of color.
 Xavier was also in email contact with Lopatin, making this social connection all too conspiratorial.